Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Access2Christian/README.md

 Requirements Engineering:
 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.

-Definition: Process of eliciting, analyzing, documenting, and managing software requirements.
+Definition of Requirement Engineering: It is the process of eliciting, analyzing, documenting, and managing software requirements.

 Process:
 Elicitation: Gather requirements from stakeholders.